 So, with that borne in mind, how do you get rid of part used and nearly empty paint cans without harming the environment, or breaking the law?

-The World Wildlife fund published a campaign to highlight the problem a few years ago.
+The World Wildlife fund published a campaign to highlight the problem of people pouring paint into the drains a few years ago.
 This image makes you think.

 Whilst it may seem a load of hassle and effort to get rid of old paint but actually it’s easier than you think, and hopefully our brief guide will help you